Democrats ramp up efforts to block RFK Jr. from appearing on ballots across the nation - KESQ

 The allegations of misleading voters appear to have some standing.
 In a separate lawsuit filed by the Kennedy campaign challenging ballot access requirements in New York, the independent candidate’s team acknowledged hiring two petitioning firms in New York who then folded over the tops of Kennedy’s petitions to hide Kennedy and Shanahan’s names.
 Kennedy’s campaign did not submit any signatures collected by the two firms, according to the lawsuit.

-Jeffrey Wice, a New York University professor specializing in election law, said some of Kennedy’s petition signatures could get thrown out because of New York’s unique ballot access laws that pose obstacles especially for third-party candidates.
+Jeffrey Wice, a New York Law School professor specializing in election law, said some of Kennedy’s petition signatures could get thrown out because of New York’s unique ballot access laws that pose obstacles especially for third-party candidates.

 “It could very well be a legitimate claim because New York has very specific requirements on what goes on the petitions in terms of the signature and the address of the voter,” Wice said.

-Note: CORRECTION: This story has been updated to reflect the correct university where Jeffrey Wice serves as a professor.